-In this keynote, Shafia presents the chronological order of the Birth Justice Movement from conception to present day.
+In this keynote, Shafia presents the chronological order of the Birth Justice Movement from conception to the present day.

-Explore the historic and contemporary illustrations of reproductive justice, the parallels of the women’s movement and its relation to the shift of power from the matriarch to the paternal and ramification on women’s ability to embrace birth psychologically and physically.
+Explore the historic and contemporary illustrations of reproductive justice, the parallels of the women’s movement, and its relation to the shift of power from the matriarch to the paternal and ramifications on women’s ability to embrace birth psychologically and physically.

 Shafia Monroe’s Presentation

 - Examines four key elements that specifically address racial/ethnic disparities in maternal/child health

 - Bridges the birth justice movement through its historic existence as it relates to the civil rights movement

 - Reviews policies needed to eliminate inequities in maternal child health